%1$s

 • Blood transfusion, if required.

-• Dialysis in case of poor kidney function.
+• Dialysis in cases of poor kidney function.

 • Breathing support such as mechanical ventilation.